canh25xp/GraduationThesis/OUTLINES.md

 Gec Web then pre-process the data and then send it Gec API, where the data is being processes using the selected model.
 The corrected sentences is then sent back to Gec Web, where is is being post-process and displayed to the user.

-Figure X+1 describes a more advanced use case of GecWeb, where users select multiple models, and the system enables highlighting to indicate the changes made by the correction process.
+Figure below describes a more advanced use case of GecWeb, where users select multiple models, and the system enables highlighting to indicate the changes made by the correction process.
 Since multiple models are used, system combination methods such as ESC or MEMT are applied to improve correction accuracy.

 ```mermaid